 There are three parties involved with a customs bond:

-The principal can be an importer, a broker, a carrier, a bonded warehouse proprietor, a foreign trade zone operator or any one of a number of other parties which seek to do business with CBP.
+The principal can be an importer, a broker, a carrier, a bonded warehouse proprietor, a foreign trade zone operator or any one of several other parties that seek to do business with CBP.

-The surety is normally an insurance company that has been authorized by the Department of Treasury to write CBP bonds.
+The surety is usually an insurance company that has been authorized by the Department of Treasury to write CBP bonds.
 The principal and surety are also known as the bond obligors.

-CBP is the beneficiary on all of the bonds it authorizes.
+CBP is the beneficiary of all of the bonds it authorizes.

 The two main types of customs bonds are Continuous Transaction Bonds and Single Entry Bonds.

-A continuous customs bond is used by importers who have a large number of entries or imports through several ports during a given year.
+A continuous customs bond is used by importers with a large number of entries or imports through several ports during a given year.
 Continuous bonds have a term of one year and are automatically renewed each year.
-Continuous bonds are valid until terminated by the surety or the principle.
+Continuous bonds are valid until terminated by the surety or the principal.

 Single entry bonds are intended for a single shipment.
 The single entry bond only covers the entry or transaction for which it was written.